nithril/nithril.github.io/_posts/2015-10-10-quicky-jooq-hibernate-jdbc.markdown

 # JPA

-All JPQ queries use this function to transform a list of duplicated list of `Author` to a list of distinct `AuthorWithBooks`:
+All JPQ queries are using this function to transform a list of duplicated list of `Author` to a list of distinct `AuthorWithBooks`:

 {% highlight java linenos %}
 private List<AuthorWithBooks> toAuthor(List<Author> authors) {